Placerville Pedestrian Accident Lawyer

 - Obey traffic laws and never jaywalk.
 Motorists are not looking for pedestrians crossing in the middle of the block.

-- Wear bright colors during the day to make yourself more visible for increased pedestrian safety.
-After dark, wear light colors, carry a flashlight, and reflective strips on your jacket can make you easier to see.
+- Wear bright colors daily to make yourself more visible for increased pedestrian safety.
+After dark, wear light colors, carry a flashlight, and have reflective strips on your jacket to make it easier to see.

-- Remember what your family taught you, and always look left, right, left before crossing.
+- Remember what your family taught you, and always look left, right, and left before crossing.

 - Don’t assume a driver will stop for you at a crosswalk.
 Always wait until all vehicles are stopped before stepping off the curb.

 - Don’t use alcohol or drugs before going out on foot.
-It can be just as dangerous to a pedestrian as it is to a driver.
+It can be just as dangerous to a pedestrian as to a driver.

 - Watch out for vehicles backing from driveways and in parking lots.
 You may just be starting to cross behind them but aren’t yet in their field of vision.

-I am Ed Smith, a Placerville pedestrian accident lawyer.
 When you’ve been injured by another’s negligent actions, you may be able to claim compensation to pay for your losses.
-For our free, friendly advice on whether you can file a claim for damages, call our injury lawyers at (530) 392-9400 or (800) 404-5400.
+For our free, friendly advice on whether you can file a claim for damages, call our Placerville pedestrian accident attorneys at (530) 392-9400 or (800) 404-5400.

-A list of cases we have handled and reviews by clients can be found at the links that follow:
+A list of cases we have handled can be found on our Settlements and Verdicts page.